 Unless the tumor is causing your dog some kind of discomfort, surgical removal probably won’t be recommended.
 This type of tumor is often small, causing a red, hairless, raised little lump that looks a bit like a button.
 They are sometimes called “button tumors” for that reason.

 Mast Cell Tumors

-Mast cell tumors are extremely common in dogs.
-It is possible it is the most common type of tumor found in dogs.
+Mast cell tumors in dogs are extremely common.
+It is possibly the most common type of tumor found in dogs.
 Mast cells are immune cells that relate to the allergic response.
 Because they are found throughout the body, this type of tumor can develop virtually anywhere.

 However, they most often develop on the skin, and sometimes in the urinary and digestive tracts.
 Prognosis is less positive when the tumors develop in the urinary and digestive tracts, whereas tumors in the skin offer a more positive outlook.

 Mast cell tumors are fast-growing, and will typically manifest as red and itchy.
 They itch because the lumps contain the chemical histamine, along with serotonin.
 Histamine is the same chemical that causes itching with allergies, and the two chemicals combined, when running through your dog’s bloodstream in large quantities, can cause additional unpleasant symptoms.
 These include vomiting and diarrhea as well as a loss of appetite in dogs.

 This type of tumor in canines is a common form of bone cancer.
 It typically affects giant and large breed dogs, such as Great Danes as well as Greyhound.
 If your dog has osteosarcoma, his legs could be affected, and you may notice him limping.

 Sometimes, bones in the spine can be affected as well.
 This type of tumor can spread from your dog’s bones throughout his body, including to other bones as well as the lymph nodes and the lungs.